 The MRCA partners with several provincial and federal agencies in a watershed-wide water monitoring network.
 The network collects data on the quantity and quality of our groundwater and surface water resources, streamflows and water levels, weather and snow conditions.

 Flood Forecast Monitoring

 A network of streamflow and water level gauges throughout the watershed forms a key component of the Authority’s flood forecasting and warning system.
 Many of these gauges are accessed by satellite and provide important real time information.
 The data is also used in a variety of water management studies.
 The Conservation Authority also uses manual staff gauges on many of the smaller streams.
-Ontario Power Generation, the Ministry of Natural Resources and Water Surveys of Canada are key partners in the operation of the system.
+Ontario Power Generation, the Ministry of Northern Development, Mines, Natural Resources and Forestry and Water Surveys of Canada are key partners in the operation of the system.

 Upper Mattagami River Watershed Statistics

 Watershed statistics reports are based on snow course readings and dam operations.
 The MRCA, Ontario Power Generation, and the Ministry of Natural Resources and Forestry collect this information every 2 weeks from the onset of snow until the end of spring melt.
 Reports are posted from March 1 onward and can be found on our Upper Mattagami River Watershed Statistics page.

 Current OPG Dam Operations can be viewed here.

 Throughout the winter months, MRCA staff manually conduct snow surveys twice a month, as near to the 1st and 15th of the month as possible.
 Measurements are taken at two locations (Mountjoy and Porcupine) for snow depth and water content.
 Current snow course information can be found on our Snow Surveys page.